 - More expensive than other options

-Pendo has three different paid plans, each of which requires a talk with their sales team to get a custom price quote.
+Pendo has three different paid plans, two of which require a talk with their sales team to get a custom price quote.
 What separates these plans is integrations and the number of apps you can use their product on.
-For instance, the Team plan only comes with one app key and no integrations, while the Enterprise plan gives you two keys and three integrations.
+For instance, the Starter plan comes with limited analytics and no integrations or API access, while the Growth plan gives you API access but no integrations.

 Pendo also has a free option.
 Their free plan comes with one web app key and one mobile key, plus access to analytics.
-This plan remains free for up to 1,000 monthly users, after which you’ll need to upgrade to one of their paid plans.
+This plan remains free for up to 500 monthly active users, after which you’ll need to upgrade to one of their paid plans.

 - Easy to create flows, even for non-technical team members